Best Trolling Motor Battery Types for Reliable Fishing Power

 | 12V trolling motor | One 12V deep cycle battery | One 12V LiFePO4 battery | Kayaks, jon boats, small fishing boats |

-| 24V trolling motor | Two 12V batteries in series | One 24V lithium battery or two 12V lithium batteries in series if supported | Medium fishing boats, higher thrust setups |
+| 24V trolling motor | Two matched 12V batteries in series | One 24V lithium battery or two compatible 12V lithium batteries in series | Medium fishing boats and stronger motors |

-| 36V trolling motor | Three 12V batteries in series | One 36V lithium battery or three matched 12V lithium batteries in series if supported | Bass boats, heavier boats, long days on the water |
+| 36V trolling motor | Three matched 12V batteries in series | One 36V lithium battery or three compatible 12V lithium batteries in series | Bass boats, heavier boats, long days, high-thrust motors |

 What Size Battery Do You Need for a Trolling Motor?

-Practical Capacity Guide by Boat Type
+Practical Battery Capacity Guide

 | Boat / Use Case | Suggested Starting Point | Better Choice for Longer Runtime | Notes |